McKinney & Allen Glaucoma Laser Treatments

 Our office is equipped with the necessary tools to help maintain and manage the health and safety of your optic nerve and adjacent areas of the eye.

-Call us at (972) 430-4764 to schedule an appointment for Glaucoma Laser Treatments in McKinney or Allen!
+Call us at (972) 430-4764 to schedule an appointment for our McKinney or Allen glaucoma laser treatments!

 Minimally Invasive Glaucoma Surgery (MIGS)